AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 - It's one of the best tools I've seen that reduces the amount of refactoring you have to do
 - [reference link](http://openmymind.net/Things-I-Wish-Someone-Had-Told-Me-About-Go/)

+### Design References - Pass interfaces to functions - II

+- ```func ServeHTTP(res http.ResponseWriter, req *http.Request) {...}```
+- req passed as a reference, but res passed as a value.
+- Is there any performance penalty of passing a copy of an object?
+- However, http.ResponseWriter is an interface
+  - Either a value-type or a reference-type can satisfy an interface.
+- Try passing the reference if it improves your performance

 <br />

 ### Design References - How golang's std libraries do it ?